az18/rooykup-backup-and-sync/README.md

 - `preserveFullPath`: (optional) Override global setting for all auto-detected folders
 - `retentionDays`: (optional) Override global setting for all auto-detected folders
 - `forceNewBackup`: (optional) Override global setting for all auto-detected folders
+- `exclude`: (optional) Override global exclude directories for all auto-detected folders

 You can have multiple `[[autoBackup]]` sections for different parent directories, each with its own settings and prefix.
-Global exclude rules from the `[exclude]` section apply to auto-detected folders as well.
+Each section can override both global settings and exclude directories for its subfolders.

 Example: Auto-backup all Docker projects
 ```toml